 Another angle.
 That relay on the left side of the Hella

-box is the 80A full power relay that is triggered by an override switch
+box is the 80A full power relay.
+It is triggered by an override switch

-on the dash.
+on my dash.
 Hopefully it won't be needed, but it comforts me to have

 view of the